jeffgore00/jg_ts_react_node_project_skeleton/README.md

 1. This does not include any client-side routing.
 2. This does not include any logic for authentication, session management or persistent storage.
-3. The Node server is a simple HTTP server which relies on Heroku magic to allow for HTTPS in production.
+3. The Node server is a simple HTTP server which relies on Heroku routing magic to allow for HTTPS in production.
 There is no logic for creating an HTTPS server with certs.
 4. There is no logic for server-side rendering.

 ## Contributing